On behalf of the Board of Directors of your Company, I am delighted to

 Your Company is committed to address the challenges of ever changing

-efforts to encourage innovation and creativity of employees through its
+to encourage Innovation and creativity of employees through a

 Suggestion Scheme.
-The Suggestion Scheme helps to promote organization-wide idea
+This Scheme helps to promote organization-wide idea

 generation for incremental innovation.
-All employees of your
+The employees are motivated to

 Your Company is aggressively pursuing many R&D projects in its